 Good collaboration requires strong relationships.
 Give people the time and permission to learn how to work together and to converge on the tools and techniques that work best for them.

-One way successful digital transformations avoid failure, regression, or underperformance focus.
-And those successful transformations focus on customers.
+Focusing on customers is one way successful digital transformations avoid failure, regression, or underperformance.
 Choices become clear where focus exists.
 If the customer at the center can’t make sense of it, doesn’t want it, or doesn’t think it adds value, then you should probably reconsider whatever that thing is.

 Some might argue that new solution skepticism by the customer impedes innovation—just the opposite.
 Innovations only become innovations when customers adopt them.
 Customers force clever people to figure out how to turn wild new things into valuable things—that transformation requires teams to focus not on selling a perceived value of an idea but on discovering how to make their idea actually useful.

 Did you enjoy Digital Transformation Failures Part 3?
-Is so, please leave a comment.
+If so, please leave a comment.

 For more Serious Insights on strategy, click here.